alhart2015/HW1---Tile-Puzzle/README.md

     2 chooses the Manhattan distance heuristic, which sums the Manhattan distance of each tile on the board from its position in a solved board

+In the case of absent or invalid input, the misplaced tiles heuristic is used.